jahelsantiago/aider/MACHEIGHT-README.md

     Type /help for a list of commands.
     ```

-    The unusual behavior is observed when other invalid commands like `/close` or `/report` are entered.
-The application does not hang for as long as it does with the `/show-chat-history` command.
+   The unusual behavior is that the applications hang for more time when the invalid command `/show-chat-history` is typed compared with commands as `/close` or `/report` are entered.

     Can you rectify this reported issue and fix it?

+## Second task

+- Run the unit tests with `pytest`
-- [ ] Some of the unit tests are failing, your task is to run these tests and correct the ones that are failing.
+- Some of the  tests are failing, your task is to run these tests and correct the ones that are failing.